It's not a sidequest. It's just a bad translation.

 - There's a subversion in the American Version of Dance Dance Revolution Extreme, released in 2004.
-In other games, there was a congratulatory message for completing all the songs in the game on Heavy, but not this one.
+In other games, there was a congratulatory message for completing all the songs in the game on a difficulty, but this one only had it for the Challenge difficulty.
 Without any official word, it seemed like this was just a bug.
-However, in 2006, Konami had a cross promotion with Burger King - and as part of that promotion, the secret code to unlock a secret song (Memories) was finally released.
+However, in 2006, Konami had a cross promotion with Burger King - and as part of that promotion, the secret code to unlock a secret song (Memories, which doesn't contain a Challenge chart) was finally released.
 Completing this song along with all the others gave the congratulatory message.

 Role Playing Game

 - The first game has a door just poking out of a lake.
 The player would assume that the lake would be drained and the door could be reached, but it never is.

 - The Lost Age has a cellar in Mikasalla, where you can evaporate the water.
 Usually this leads to treasure or a secret room, but here, you get nothing.
 Another is Taopo Swamp; the locals tell you it's dried up, but you can't do anything about it.
 Finally, in the first Golden Sun, you can't take the boat back, so all the tourists are stuck on the other side of the sea.
 Even worse is that as you sail the boat along the coast of the continents, you can see towns from the first game, but you can't reach them.
 They look like you should be able to visit them, but even if you use a certain glitch to get across the mountains, you can't actually enter the towns.